javalite/javalite-site/content/src/activejdbc/database_migrations.md

 ## Property file configuration

-> Using a property file for connection configuration is a preferred way of configuring JavaLite DB-Migrator.
+> Using a property file for connection configuration is a preferred way of configuring JavaLite DBMigrator.

 If you have only one database, it does not make much difference which method of configuration you use.
 However if you have a test and development databases locally (recommended), then you also have staging and